 - A. The minimum roof pitch is 6:12 and the maximum roof pitch is 10:12. - B. Exterior wall finish materials are limited: - 1.
 Unpainted full-depth brick where each brick is placed on the exterior wall during construction, but not including half-depth brick, thin brick, or simulated brick veneers; - 2.
 Stone, including unpainted natural stone, unpainted cast stone with the appearance of natural stone; - 3.
-Stucco, including true cement stucco but not EIFS; and - 4.
-Cement-based artificial wood siding. - C. Front facades must be finished in the above brick, stone, or true cement stucco on at least 50% of the site's dwelling units.
+True hard coat stucco; and - 4.
+Cement-based artificial wood siding. - C. Front facades must be finished in the above brick, stone, or true hard coat stucco on at least 50% of the site's dwelling units.
 These materials must constitute at least 60% of each front façade wall area and must include a minimum 12-inch return on side elevations. - D. Porches must conform to Sec.
 201-2.14.C and no two adjacent units may have identical porch designs. - E. One decorative yard light fixture must be placed 1 foot outside of the right-of-way.
 The fixture type must be approved by the Director.